Getting started with Claude Code and CircleCI

 Validate my config locally with the CircleCI CLI

-This runs the validation without any API calls—faster and works offline.
+This runs the validation without any API calls.
+It’s faster and works offline.

 Execute the build job locally using the CircleCI CLI